 This advisory discusses the impact of so-called Poodle vulnerability (CVE-2014-3566) in Jenkins core.

 This vulnerability allows a man-in-the-middle attacker to decrypt SSLv3 communication.
 See this post for the technical detail of the attack.
-This involves an attacker who sits in the middle of a Jenkins master and a victim, and a victim who opens a web page controller by an attacker.
-By repeatedly making the victim’s browser to issue an HTTPS request to Jenkins master, the attacker can decrypt sensitive information such as session cookie one byte at a time.
+This involves an attacker who sits in the middle of a Jenkins controller and a victim, and a victim who opens a web page controller by an attacker.
+By repeatedly making the victim’s browser to issue an HTTPS request to the Jenkins controller, the attacker can decrypt sensitive information such as session cookie one byte at a time.

 CVE-2014-3566 is rated high.
-An man-in-the-middle attacker can relatively easily trick a victim into opening an unencrypted web page controlled by an attacker, and a successful exploit results in a compromise of Jenkins master and/or loss of data.
+An man-in-the-middle attacker can relatively easily trick a victim into opening an unencrypted web page controlled by an attacker, and a successful exploit results in a compromise of the Jenkins controller and/or loss of data.

 All versions of Jenkins released to date is vulnerable, but only if all the following conditions are met: